To remain competitive in a disruptive market and drive growth, insurance companies must recast IT leaders as strategy partners.

 The absence of a commissioned insurance agent allowed the company to offer competitive rates and the online platform empowered consumers to do comparison shopping.
 In short, Esurance used a new technology to undercut the traditional insurance model, which resulted in a significant loss of market share for many companies.

 In an industry that is predicated upon the use of information, disruptors render the P&C insurance market exceptionally precarious because they force the need to innovate around information technology.
-To remain competitive in a disruptive market, companies must recast IT leaders as strategy partners to help them stay ahead of the technology curve and drive growth.
+To remain competitive in a disruptive market, companies must recast IT leaders as strategic partners to help them stay ahead of the technology curve and drive growth.

 Positioning Insurance Companies to Drive Growth in a Disruptive Market